Image Formats

 Conclusion

-Both formats have their strengths.
 Use PNG for graphics requiring transparency and perfect quality.
 Use JPG for photographs and when file size matters.
-Understanding these differences helps you make the right choice for each project.
-Our free PNG to JPG converter makes it easy to switch between formats whenever you need.
+Our free converter makes switching between formats easy.

 Ready to convert your files?